 Keep the last 10 eligible days (excluding weekends and holidays 4).

-Sort by the average event load in decreasing order, and select the highest 5 weekdays with the highest totalized load during the hours when the Demand Response Services were provided will be used.
+Sort by the average event load in decreasing order and select the highest 5 weekdays with the highest totalized load during the hours when the Demand Response Services were provided will be used.

 Generate unadjusted baseline: